 Scholz Garten EST 1866 Is One of the Best Restaurants in Austin

 Texans love their tradition, and having the honor to dine at a restaurant that’s more than 150 years old is quite a big deal, don’t you think?
 Scholz Garten is a German place with Bavarian recipes, sausages, potato pancakes, and other specialties.
 Burgers are also outstanding, and you can get pulled pork for just eight bucks.

 However, ATX has a couple more places with a decades-old history.
 For example, The Frisco opened in 1953, Cisco’s in 1943, and Dirty Martin’s started serving guests in 1926.

 Ready to Move?

-If you were reading this article because you’re thinking about relocating to this city, we firmly believe it would be a great idea.
+If you were reading this article because you’re planning your moving budget and thinking about relocating to this big city, we firmly believe it would be a great idea.
 There are many good reasons for calling Austin movers and making the so-called Live Music Capital of the World your new home.
 Besides the reasonable Austin cost of living and a strong job market, food is definitely one of the city’s main selling points, and we’re sure it will quickly become one of your favorite things to do in Austin.

 Get reliable moving services or the cheapest way to move out of state, pack or purchase packing services, and ship your car with you.
 You might be moving into a smaller home, but your foodie appetite won’t downsize for sure.
 Enjoy living your new life as an Austinian.
 The advantages of moving alone to ATX are numerous, but one thing is for sure – you’ll never be shy of good food.